Fukushima Television: History

 After the launch of Fukushima Central Television in 1970, Fukushima Television began to mainly broadcast programs from TBS and Nippon Television.
 At the same time as the launch of Fukushima Central Television, Fukushima Television realized full-day broadcast.
-However, due to the rapid exchange of equity between Nippon Television and Fuji Television after Fukushima Central Television started broadcasting, in October 1971, Fukushima Television became a dual affiliate of TBS and Fuji Television networks, and Nippon Television withdrew from the operation of Fukushima Television.
+However, due to the rapid exchange of equity between Nippon Television and Fuji Television after Fukushima Central Television started broadcasting, in October 1971, Fukushima Television became an affiliate of TBS and Fuji Television networks, and Nippon Television withdrew from the operation of Fukushima Television.
 In 1972, Fukushima TV's turnover reached 2.478 billion yen, and its after-tax profits reached 189 million yen.

 In 1982, the Ministry of Posts and Telecommunications revised the frequency plan, which meant that Fukushima Prefecture was about to open a fourth private TV station.
 Since Fukushima Broadcasting, the third private TV station in Fukushima Prefecture, has joined the All-Nippon News Network, the fourth private TV station must be a member of Japan News Network.
 In November 1982, TBS told Fukushima TV that after the launch of the fourth private TV station in Fukushima Prefecture (which was expected to be launched in October 1983), programs produced by TBS would no longer be broadcast on Fukushima TV.
 At the end of March 1983, Fukushima TV withdrew from JNN and gradually stopped broadcasting TBS programs, becoming a full member of the FNN/FNS network.